MCP tool reference

 and vendor_name, plus total, count, and has_more.
 Read-only.
 Not metered

 per record (catalog search, not company records).
-Available on Starter+.

-Section titled “find_companies_using”Find companies that use a specific technology or vendor.
-Accepts a technology name, an exact tech key, or a vendor name.
+Section titled “find_companies_using_technology”Find the companies that use one specific technology or vendor.
+Accepts a

 | Argument | Type | Required | Notes |